 2. Significant Accounting Policies

-The financial statements are presented in Indian Rupees and all amounts disclosed in the financial statements and notes have been rounded off upto two decimal points to the nearest Thousands (as per the requirement of Schedule III), unless otherwise stated.
+The financial statements are presented in Indian Rupees, and all amounts disclosed in the financial statements and notes are expressed in thousands, rounded to the nearest thousand, in accordance with the requirements of Schedule III of the Companies Act, 2013.

-2.1.3.
+2.1.5.
 Recent accounting pronouncements

 2.2.
 Property, plant and equipment - Property, plant and equipment are stated at historical cost less depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.
 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of any component accounted for as a separate asset is derecognized when replaced.
-All other repairs and maintenance are recognized in profit or loss during the reporting period, in which they are incurred.
-Depreciation is provided on a pro-rata basis on the straight line method over the estimated useful lives of assets, based on internal assessment and independent technical evaluation done by the Management.
+All other repairs and maintenance are recognized in profit or loss during the reporting period in which they are incurred.
+Depreciation is provided pro-rata on the straight line method over the estimated useful lives of assets, based on internal assessment and independent technical evaluation done by the Management.

 Gains and losses on disposals are determined by comparing net disposal proceeds with the carrying amount of the asset.
 These are included in profit or loss within other income.